SWI-Prolog/packages-mqi/mqi_overview.md

 In general, to use the language server with any programming language:

     1. Install SWI Prolog itself on the machine the application will run on.
-    2. Check if your SWI Prolog version includes the Language Server by launching it and typing `?- language_server([]).` If it can't find it, see below for how to install it.
+    2. Check if your SWI Prolog version includes the Language Server by launching it and typing `?- mqi([]).` If it can't find it, see below for how to install it.
     3. Ensure that the system path includes a path to the `swipl` executable from that installation.
     4. Make sure the application (really the user that launches the application) has permission to launch the SWI Prolog process.
 Unless your system is unusually locked down, this should be allowed by default.
 If not, you'll need to set the appropriate permissions to allow this.
     5. Install (or write!) the library you'll be using to access the language server in your language of choice.

 If your SWI Prolog version doesn't yet include the language server:
-    1. Download the =|language_server.pl|= file from the [GitHub repository](https://github.com/EricZinda/swiplserver/tree/main/language_server).
+    1. Download the =|mqi.pl|= file from the [GitHub repository](https://github.com/EricZinda/swiplserver/tree/main/mqi).
-    2. Open an operating system command prompt and go to the directory where you downloaded =|language_server.pl|=.
+    2. Open an operating system command prompt and go to the directory where you downloaded =|mqi.pl|=.
     3. Run the command below.
 On Windows the command prompt must be [run as an administrator](https://www.wikihow.com/Run-Command-Prompt-As-an-Administrator-on-Windows).
 On Mac or Linux, start the command with `sudo` as in `sudo swipl -s ...`.

 ~~~
-swipl -s language_server.pl -g "language_server:install_to_library('language_server.pl')" -t halt
+swipl -s mqi.pl -g "mqi:install_to_library('mqi.pl')" -t halt
 ~~~

 ## Prolog Language Differences from the Top Level {#language-server-toplevel-differences}